News Update

 Weather Station Update

 Using a battery backed ESP32 Featherlight V2 to read the outside temperture, humidity and UV levels.
-These are then sent via MQTT to the AdaFruit IO dashboard.
+These are then sent via MQTT to the AdaFruit IO dashboard and to Home Assistant where they can be displayed as mini-graphs on a dashboard.
+The next stage will be to analyse the raw data, using the Pandas python library, looking for trends and patterns in the data.
+I will be posting updates on my progress here.

 Back to project blog contents